jagratadeb/LearnJS/README.md

 ## 🛠️ Contribution Guidelines

-- Fork the repository and create a new branch for your feature or fix.
-- Write clear, concise code and comments.
-- Follow the existing folder and file structure.
-- Submit a pull request with a detailed description of your changes.
+- Thank you for your interest in contributing!
+At this time, contributions are not being accepted.
+- Please feel free to check back in the future for opportunities to contribute, and thank you for your support and understanding.

 ---